michaelobado/safaricomtaleo/README.md

-# Safaricomtaleo

 # Automation Testing - Safaricom Careers Page
-This is an application for automating tests on Orange HRM Login Page
+This is an application for automating tests on Safaricom Careers Page

 #### By Michael Obado

 ## Description
-The project performs automation tests on the safaricom careers page
+The project performs automation tests on the Safaricom Careers Page

 ## Setup/Installation Requirements
 * PyCharm